Spiderbait: 2013–2021: End of hiatus and self-titled album

 In an interview with Triple J in February 2013, Kram announced that Spiderbait were in the studio, working on their first album in seven years, saying "We're doing a new record and we're about halfway through.
 We're just writing demos at the moment and it's coming along well.
 We're back in our Motorhead and Metallica metal phase—I'm all double kick at the moment."

 The self-titled album, Spiderbait, was released on 15 November 2013.
 The band played a gig on the same day, for the opening night of the Jam Gallery, a new music venue in Bondi Junction.

-2022: Sounds in the Key of J
+2022-present: Sounds in the Key of J and touring

-On 11 March 2022, the band released "My Car's A UFO", their first new song in nine years.
-The song was initially recorded for The Flight of Wally Funk and served as the lead single from the band's third compilation album, Sounds in the Key of J – which compiles every Spiderbait song that Janet English sings lead vocals on.
-The compilation was released on 8 April 2022, with a supporting tour to follow in July.
+On 11 March 2022, the band released "My Car's a UFO", their first new song in nine years.
+The track was initially recorded for The Flight of Wally Funk and served as the lead single from the band's third compilation album, Sounds in the Key of J—which collects every Spiderbait song that Janet English sings lead vocals on.
+The compilation was released on 8 April 2022, with a supporting tour that followed that July.

+On 17 June 2023, Spiderbait performed their first show in the U.S. in over 25 years in New York City at the Aussie BBQ Festival.
+Other acts that were there were Amy Shark and Budjerah.
+In December 2023, Spiderbait performed at Good Things, alongside other bands like Limp Bizkit, Devo, Fall Out Boy and more.

+On 15 May 2024, Spiderbait announced that they would tour Australia from August to October of that year to celebrate the 20th anniversary of Black Betty, with opening acts like Polish Club, Adalita, Private Function, Abbe May and local bands.

+On 20 September 2024, the band released Bunch of Bettys, an extended play full of different recordings of Black Betty, such as Live Betty (recorded at the Tivoli in Brisbane on 31 March 2017), Demo Betty, 4-Track Betty, Barn Betty, Fuzzy Betty, Acoustic Betty and the original cover from Tonight Alright.
+On that same day, the band's concert in Melbourne at the Forum Theatre was filmed in its entirety, but is yet to be released.